 The Adviser obtains certain exposure-level information that enables the analysis of various strategies, markets and sectors on a "look-through" basis.
 Although the Adviser does not require that Investment Funds provide position-level transparency, Investment Managers of Investment Funds typically provide aggregated, portfolio-level information with respect to the invested positions and risk profile of their Investment Funds.
 This information typically includes, but may not be limited to, data related to each Investment Fund's long, short, gross, and net exposure, industry sector and geographic exposure (where appropriate), concentration, and leverage.
 The information set provided by Investment Managers of Investment Funds varies depending upon their strategy focus and investment style.
-This summary-level risk statistics are augmented through on-going conversations with the Investment Managers of the Investment Fund's risk exposure.
+This summary-level risk statistics are augmented through ongoing conversations with the Investment Managers of the Investment Funds and, together, are intended to provide an overall view of the Investment Fund's risk exposure.

-8. Guarantees
+10. Guarantees